-If the battery is low, a warning will also be displayed in the viewfinder.
+Battery level is shown in the information display (if the battery is low, a warning will also be displayed in the viewfinder).
 If the information display does not appear when the button is pressed, the battery is exhausted and needs to be recharged.